KTDO

 KTDO (channel 48) is a television station licensed to Las Cruces, New Mexico, United States, broadcasting the Spanish-language Telemundo network to the El Paso, Texas, area.
-Owned and operated by NBCUniversal's Telemundo Station Group, the station has studios on Carnegie Avenue in El Paso, and its transmitter is located atop the Franklin Mountains on the El Paso city limits.
+Owned and operated by NBCUniversal's Telemundo Station Group, the station has studios on Pellicano Drive in El Paso, and its transmitter is located atop the Franklin Mountains on the El Paso city limits.